GraceLeinonen/ComputerGraphicsProject/README.md

 ![Example of landscape generated with project](/readme/generated-landscape-example.jpg)

 ## Landscape Generator
-The landscape is based on a 3D grid of booleans, indicating if any place should be part of the terrain.
+The landscape is based on a 3D grid of floats, indicating if any place should be part of the terrain.
-Using this boolean the Marching Cubes algorithm is used to generate a mesh.
+Using this float the Marching Cubes algorithm is used to generate a mesh.
 This mesh can be sculpted in real time by the user.
 There are also some other options to modify the terrain, which can be found [here](#tools).

-> ⚠️ This project uses boolean marching cubes, not the traditional interpolated version.
-A future version could improve on this by changing the grid to store floats instead of booleans.
-Currently some of the interpolation is implemented, but it is unfinished, mainly because the sculpting and grid do not support it yet.
+> ⚠️ Originally we implemented the grid with booleans.
+The implementation with floats looks better, but has a few more bugs.
+The boolean implementation is available in the `boolean-marching-cubes` branch

 ## Tools
 The project has several tools, both for debugging and interacting with the terrain.
 These tools can all be accessed in the "Scene Controls" ImGUI menu.